gvwilson/sensibleadventures/shudarga/notes.md

     - She becomes ashamed of the injustice
   - Key moment when Damcho asked Shudarga, "Why are you doing this for me?
 Why aren't you doing this for Kelsang?"

-- Panday Malachite Damcho: Shudarga's housemate
+- Damcho: Shudarga's housemate
-  - Turns 16 during the course of the story
+  - Turns 16 during the course of the story (Panday Malachite Damcho)
   - A real orphan
   - She is also apprenticed to Kelsang
   - Grown beyond her years